 - Greed: Lowell quickly learns why exactly the corporate branch of CBS wants to supress the segment.
 It's less about the fate of the network itself, but because they are preparing the sell CBS to Westinghouse and everyone in the management, including people directly involved in keeping 60 Minutes censored, has multi-million stakes in avoiding anything that would drop the stock price of the CBS.

 - Wigand has a pretty memorable one when the abridged 60 Minutes program airs.

 - Bergman has one of his own when he finds out Wallace is siding with the bosses about not airing the story.

-- Heel–Face Turn: When Wigand and Bergman are both getting Screwed by the Network, Mike Wallace is shown trying to take the high road and side with CBS.
-But then CBS starts manipulating Wallace's statements in ways he doesn't like...
+- Heel–Face Turn: When Wigand and Bergman are getting Screwed by the Network in-universe, Mike Wallace is shown trying to take the high road and side with CBS.
+But then they start manipulating his statements as well.

-- Poor Communication Kills: Brown & Williamson's official excuse for firing Wigand.
+- Poor Communication Skills: Brown & Williamson's official excuse for firing Wigand.

 Bergman: (to hotel manager) I want you to tell him, in this - in these words: "Get on the fucking phone!"

 - Lowell uses one to get him on the phone during Wigand's Heroic BSoD:

 Bergman: No, you can.
 Tell him to get on the fucking phone!